ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> Why did the ghost go to the bar?
+> Did you hear about the cheese factory that exploded in France?
 >
-> To get sheet faced.
+> There was nothing but de brie.
 <!-- END_JOKE_SECTION -->